 THE BIBS

 The bib dimensions are 11 1/2' x 19 1/2".
-A 14 count Aida x-stitch fabric band is woven into the bib with a stitchable area of approximately 11 1/2" x 2 1/4" or 31 stitches high and 159 stitches wide.
+A 14-count Aida x-stitch fabric band is woven into the bib, with a stitchable area of approximately 11 1/2" x 2 1/4", or 31 stitches high and 159 stitches wide.

 Currently, a FREE "Enchanting Dancing Elephants " pattern is included.

-THE CROSS STITCH DESIGNS
+THE CROSS-STITCH DESIGNS

 The bib designs used to stitch these bibs were from one of these leaflets.
-These cross stitch bib leaflets were purchased over 20 years ago.
+These cross-stitch bib leaflets were purchased over 20 years ago.

 THE EMBROIDERY THREAD

-The cross stitch chart is accompanied by a color key.
+The cross-stitch chart is accompanied by a color key.
 These indicate the color of floss by a specific manufacturer to use for each stitch on the chart.
 If you don't have that manufacturer's floss, find embroidery thread conversion charts to many different brands of thread here.

 PROJECT STORAGE

-Just keep the project with the pattern, needle, thread, hoop and scissor in a bag to take along on long car rides, to informal meetings, to appointments and to simply have handy while watching favorite shows or listening to music.
+These cross-stitching bibs require few supplies and are a great take-along craft.
+Just keep the project with the pattern, needle, thread, hoop, and scissor in a bag to take along on long car rides, informal meetings, and appointments, or simply have handy while watching favorite shows or listening to music.

-The bibs are useful for playtime, snacks and meals which makes them a good addition to the little one's wardrobe.
+The bibs are useful for playtime, snacks, and meals, which makes them a good addition to the little one's wardrobe.

 QUESTIONS?